 The following activities are specifically excluded from the scheme:

-- activities not implemented at a site or sites in an ESS jurisdiction
+- Activities not implemented at a site or sites in NSW

 - Network Service Provider projects that would otherwise have passed a regulatory investment test

-- the purchase of Green Power, as the beneﬁt is already accounted for by the energy retailer
+- The purchase of Green Power, as that is already accounted for by the energy retailer

-- activities that are eligible to create tradeable certificates under the Renewable Energy (Electricity) Act 2000 (Cth)
+- Activities eligible to create tradeable certificates under the Renewable Energy (Electricity) Act 2000 (Cth)

-- the Accredited Certificate Provider must be the Energy Saver as at the date the activity is implemented
+- The Accredited Certificate Provider must be the Energy Saver at the date the activity is implemented

-- the Accredited Certificate Provider must be accredited for the Recognised Energy Saving Activity before the eligible activity is implemented
+- The Accredited Certificate Provider must be accredited for that activity before the activity is implemented.

-As a result of these requirements, activities implemented prior to an accreditation being granted are also excluded and ineligible to create certificates.
+Activities implemented prior to an accreditation for these activities being granted are excluded and ineligible to create certificates.